This means that the following criteria must be met:

 - Additionality: Project would not be possible without financing via CO₂ certificates

-- Long-term duration: a minimum duration must be guaranteed
+- Permanence: a minimum duration must be guaranteed

-- Exclusion of double payments: In order to be able to measure the climate protection effect directly, accurate recording of saved greenhouse gas emissions and cancelled certificates must be carried out.
+- Exclusion of double counting: In order to be able to measure the climate protection effect directly, accurate recording of saved greenhouse gas emissions and cancelled certificates must be carried out.

 - Validation via third parties: the projects must be certified by a third party.